 There are a few requirements that are necessary to help facilitate your purchases on digital NFT marketplaces.
 You're going to need a wallet that works with the platform, and along with that, you'll need to fill the wallet with the necessary amount of cryptocurrency.
 This cryptocurrency will cover the total transaction price, including any associated costs such as gas fees, which are usage-based fees required to process transactions on the blockchain.

 However, as NFT pieces are starting to become more popular, they're starting to hit the mainstream auction houses as well.
 Beeple's Everyday – The first 5000 days at Christie's recently sold for an eye-watering $69.3 million.

 The immense level of popularity and surging profit has seen multiple mainstream brands jump onto the NFT train.
-Every single day something new seems to enter the NFT market.
-It's an entirely new way to buy art and even digital real estate.
+Every single day something new seems to enters the NFT market.
+It's an entirely new way to buy digital art and even digital real estate.

-It's completely transforming the way the world views digital assets.
-Even videogames are starting to include NFTs as ways to purchase digital assets inside a video game.
+It's completely transforming the way the world views digital assets and even real-life assets.
+Even video games are starting to include NFTs as ways to purchase digital assets inside a video game.

-As NFTs surge in property and all kinds of people are making to look investments, it's essential to understand the tax implications.
+As NFTs surge in property and all kinds of people are looking to make investments, it's essential to understand the tax implications.
 Many people are completely unaware and don't consider the potential tax implications that may arise while using high-value cryptocurrency to purchase NFTs.